A monoidal Grothendieck construction for $\infty$-categories: Introduction

 \begin{rmk} Taking this theorem for granted, any lax $\Oo$-monoidal functor $\C\to \Cat_\infty$ yields an $\Oo$-algebra in $\Fun(\C,\Cat_\infty)\simeq \coCart_\C$, and thus, by the description of the $\Oo$-$\infty$-operad structure of the latter, in $(\Cat_\infty)_{/\C}$.
 In the latter, these correspond to $\Oo$-monoidal functors $\D\to \C$.

-So the monoidal straightening/unstraightening equivalence yields an equivalence between $\Fun^{lax-\Oo}(\C,\Cat_\infty)$ and the subcategory of $\Alg_{\Oo}(\Cat_\infty)_{/\C}$ whose objects are the morphisms $\D\to \C$ that are coCartesian fibrations, and where the $\Oo$-operations preserves coCartesian edges; and morphisms are morphisms of $\Oo$-algebras over $\C$ that also preserve coCartesian edges. \end{rmk}
+So the monoidal straightening/unstraightening equivalence yields an equivalence between $\Fun^{lax-\Oo}(\C,\Cat_\infty)$ and the subcategory of $\Alg_{\Oo}(\Cat_\infty)_{/\C}$ whose objects are the morphisms $\D\to \C$ that are coCartesian fibrations, and where the $\Oo$-operations preserves coCartesian edges; and morphisms are morphisms of $\Oo$-algebras over $\C$ that also preserve coCartesian edges. \pend\end{rmk}

-Theorems \ref{thm : metacosm} and \ref{thm : macrocosm} have obvious analogues when replacing coCartesian fibrations with left fibrations, and $\Cat_\infty$-valued functors with $\Ss$-valued functors, where $\Ss$ is the $\infty$-category of spaces.
-These analogues are also immediate consequences of these theorems: \begin{corx} The space-valued un/straightening equivalence can be made into a symmetric monoidal equivalence of functors $\Cat\to \PrL$ : If $\Oo$ is an operad and $\C$ an $\Oo$-monoidal category, this specializes to an $\Oo$-monoidal equivalence between the Day-convolution and some $\Oo$-monoidal structure on $\LFib_\C$ analogous to the one described in theorem \ref{thm : macroprecise}.
-Taking $\Oo$-algebras therein specializes to an equivalence where the latter is defined analogously to definition \ref{defn : monfib}. \end{corx} Specializing further to the case where $\C= X$ is a space, we obtain the following folklore specialization:
+\Cref{thm : metacosm} and \Cref{thm : macrocosm} have obvious analogues when replacing coCartesian fibrations with left fibrations, and $\Cat_\infty$-valued functors with $\Ss$-valued functors, where $\Ss$ is the $\infty$-category of anima\footnote{Anima or homotopy types or spaces or $\infty$-groupoids.}.
+These analogues are also immediate consequences of these theorems: \begin{corx} The anima-valued un/straightening equivalence can be made into a symmetric monoidal equivalence of functors $\Cat_\infty\to \PrL$ : If $\Oo$ is an operad and $\C$ an $\Oo$-monoidal category, this specializes to an $\Oo$-monoidal equivalence between the Day-convolution and some $\Oo$-monoidal structure on $\LFib_\C$ analogous to the one described in \Cref{thm : macroprecise}.
+Taking $\Oo$-algebras therein specializes to an equivalence where the latter is defined analogously to \Cref{defn : monfib}. \end{corx} Specializing further to the case where $\C= X$ is an anima, we obtain the following folklore result:

-\begin{corx} Let $\Oo$ be an operad and $X$ an $\Oo$-algebra in spaces.
+\begin{corx} Let $\Oo$ be an operad and $X$ an $\Oo$-algebra in anima.
 There is an equivalence of $\Oo$-monoidal categories where the left hand side has the Day convolution structure, while the right hand side has the comma category $\Oo$-monoidal structure. \end{corx}